applaus/privacy-policy/README.md

 4. You must ensure that our status as the author of the material on the website and app is always acknowledged.

-5. You may not use material on this website and the app or the website itself and the app for commercial use without obtaining permission from us.
+5. You may not use material on our website and the app, or the website itself and the app, for commercial use without obtaining permission from us.
 Except as stated above, no part of this website and app may be reproduced or stored on any other website or included in any public or private search system or service without our prior written permission.
 All rights not expressly given in these terms are reserved.